- Do you have wheezing and shortness of breath?

 Rare type of cough as an outcome of the self-conscious activity of the patient to draw attention.

 Causes of Chronic Cough

-- Postnasal drip: Nose secretions flow back into the throat can irritate throat and trigger a cough.
+- Postnasal drip: Nose secretions flow back into the throat can irritate the throat and trigger a cough.
 Postnasal drip can develop in people with allergies, colds, rhinitis, and sinusitis.

-- Acid reflux: When acid from the stomach flows back (refluxes) into tube connecting the stomach and the throat have heartburn or a sour taste in the mouth.
+- Acid reflux: When acid from the stomach flows back (refluxes) into the tube connecting the stomach and the throat have heartburn or a sour taste in the mouth.

-- Blood pressure lowering drugs: Medications known as angiotensin converting enzyme (ACE) inhibitors, commonly used to treat high blood pressure, can cause a chronic cough.
+- Blood pressure-lowering drugs: Medications known as angiotensin-converting enzyme (ACE) inhibitors, commonly used to treat high blood pressure, can cause a chronic cough.

 - Chronic bronchitis: In this case the airways are irritated, causing cough, sometimes raising phlegm.
 Mostly current or past smokers are affected.

 Following are the tests being implemented for the diagnosis of chronic cough in a patient:

 - Lung imaging: Cigarette smoker or other medical conditions that can affect the lung, a chest X-ray or even a chest CT scan may be done.